Magnetic field generation in mergers of massive main-sequence stars

-For the merger simulations, we need to create initial conditions that consist of two stars that are about to merge.
-For these single stars, we generate stable models by following the method outlined in \citet{ohlmann2017a}.
-We compute the stellar structure with \mesa and map it to a grid with cell centers on spherical shells distributed according to a HEALPix tesselation.
-Then, we run a relaxation because slight mismatches between pressure gradients and gravitional forces can induce spurious velocities that need to be damped away.
-We carry out the relaxation over ten dynamical timescales as given by the sound crossing time to ensure that the models remain stable.
+In a first step, stable single star models were generated following the relaxation method as described in \citet{ohlmann2017a} and \citetalias{schneider2019a}.
+Their stability is analyzed in Appendix~\ref{sec:initialmodels}.
 We give some parameters of the two initial stellar models in Table~\ref{tab:stellarmodels}.

-In a second step, the initial conditions for a merger are derived from these stable stellar models.
-In principle, they should be set up such that the stars just begin Roche lobe overflow.
-Such conditions, however, lead to a stable system that will not merge in the simulation for many orbits.
-In an additional step, initial conditions are generated that lead to a faster merger by adding an angular momentum loss term until a certain separation is reached.
-From there on, the simulation is continued without the loss term to capture the dynamics of the merger.
-The angular momentum loss term is implemented as an additional acceleration given as

-where $\tau$ is a timescale on which the components merge and $i$ is the index of the cell.
-For this step, we take $\tau=1.5 \times 10^6$\,s and run the simulation for about 1.5 orbits with the loss term and continue without it from there on.
+In a second step, the initial conditions for a merger were derived from these stable stellar models.
+Setting up the system at Roche lobe overflow would be computationally infeasible, so we added an angular momentum loss term as an additional acceleration given as $\vec{a}_i = - \vec{v}_i/\tau$ for each cell $i$ with $\tau=1.5 \times 10^6$\,s.
+We ran the simulation for about 1.5 orbits with the loss term and continued without it from there on.